The countdown has already begun to the follow-up to 2018's 'Avengers: Infinity War' as fans prepare for the end of MCU’s third phase

 - Karen Gillan (Nebula) teases major showdown between her character and Thanos

-What is the release date for Avengers 4?
+What is the title and release date for Avengers 4?

 The film – which is currently going by the title Untitled Avengers Sequel – will be released in the UK on April 26, 2019, and in the US on May 3, 2019.